gabest11/reolink_firmware_patcher/README.md

 Requirements: pakler, ubi_reader (pip install ...), also mtd-utils.

 Tested with E1 Zoom 5MP and 8MP.
-Never try it, if there is no LAN and serial connection on the board somewhere.
+Don't try if there is no LAN and serial connection on the board somewhere.

 ### Unpack